Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 ### Orchestration

-Orchestration defines how agents are coordinated and controlled during scenario execution, including behavior configuration and scenario-level control logic.
+Orchestration defines how agents are coordinated and controlled during scenario execution.

 #### Behavior model binding